-Construction may impact air quality and generate noise.
-This results mainly from excavation, site grading, vehicle loading and unloading, and other construction- related activities. -Verifying age by checking IDs and other available documents. -Ensure a Labour Log is available, and all workers are registered Solid wastes Construction wastes Historical monuments Green areas Sanitary drainage Deformation of grades Blockage of water canals and drainage course at their intersection with road.
-Alteration or damaging natural habitat during construction, contamination may occur from construction infrastructure and materials, run-off surface water obstacles and divert to cause other flooding hazards.
-A deterioration of existing wildlife habitat, Introduction of any factors (light, fencing, noise, human presence and/or domestic animals) which could hinder the normal activities of wildlife -Good practice during construction.
-Proper treatment of solid waste and other byproduct during construction -Applying occupational health risk control measures regulations and procedures -Apply suitable design for natural water courses and putting measures for preserving wildlife -Avoiding damaging natural habitat during constructions or minimize it (proper site selection, use environmentally friendly materials, prepare materials off-site, etc.) -Avoid creating congested and unsafe road conditions at intersections, and in villages and towns -Good practice in design to avoid traffic accidents such as Sloping of road Curves -Include components that reduce traffic accidents such as speed breakers and speed limits signs -Tender document will have to include provisions for site specific ESMP.
-Operation Abrasion of road Increase of traffic accidents COVID-19 spread causing illness
+Child LaborConstruction may impact air quality and generate noise.
+This results mainly from excavation, site grading, vehicle loading and unloading, and other construction- related activities.Solid wastesConstruction wastesHistorical monumentsGreen areasSanitary drainageDeformation of gradesBlockage of water canals and drainage course at their intersection with road.Alteration or damaging natural habitat during construction, contamination may occur from construction infrastructure and materials, run-off surface water obstacles and divert to cause other flooding hazards.
+A deterioration of ary factors (light, fencing, noise, human presence and/or domestic animals) which could hinder the normal activities of wildlifeOperation Abrasion of road Increase of traffic accidents -Good practice during construction.
+Proper treatment of solid waste and other byproduct during construction -Applying occupational health risk control measures regulations and procedures -Apply suitable design for natural water courses and putting measures for preserving wildlife -Avoiding damaging natural habitat during constructions or minimize it (proper site selection, use environmentally friendly materials, prepare materials off-site, etc.) -Avoid creating congested and unsafe road conditions at intersections, and in villages and towns -Good practice in design to avoid traffic accidents such as Sloping of road Curves -Include components that reduce traffic accidents such as speed breakers and speed limits signs -Tender document will have to include provisions for -- ---

-Ensure adherence to COVID-19 precautionary measures by all workers. -Ensure face masks are available and used by all workers. -Ensure awareness sessions are conducted on COVID-19 with all workers. -Ensure availability of hygiene kits, soap, clear water, and hygiene etiquettes are followed. -Ensure social distancing is applied in the work site.
+COVID-19 spread causing illness Ensure adherence to COVID-19 precautionary measures by all workers. -Ensure face masks are available and used by all workers. -Ensure awareness sessions are conducted on COVID-19 with all workers. -Ensure availability of hygiene kits, soap, clear water, and hygiene etiquettes are followed. -Ensure social distancing is applied in the work site.
 Improving Rural Markets Construction Child labor Construction may impact air quality and generate noise.
 This results mainly from excavation, site grading, vehicle loading and unloading, and other construction- related activities.
 Solid wastes Construction wastes Historical monuments Green areas Sanitary drainage Deformation of grades Construction Ensure child labour is not permitted and all workers are 18 years old and above -Verifying age by checking IDs and other available documents. -Ensure a Labour Log is available, and all workers are registered -Maintain equipment in good working condition to reduce emissions and noise, -Use dust control measures onsite, such as water spraying for dust suppression; -Good practice associated with quality assurance and regular site inspection -Cover lorries transporting friable construction materials -Maintain a system for collecting and disposing garbage during construction -Collect construction wastes and transport them to the agreed site District/town/village councils with support from CBOs and SFD

 COVID-19 spread causing illness Operation Solid waste, wastewater from market latrines may cause soil and water -Tendering should include specific site ESMP -Applying occupational health risk control measures regulations and procedures -Ensure adherence to COVID-19 precautionary measures by all workers. -Ensure face masks are available and used by all workers. -Ensure awareness sessions are conducted on COVID-19 with all workers. -Ensure availability of hygiene kits, soap, clear water, and hygiene etiquettes are followed. -Ensure social distancing is applied in the work site.
-Operation -Enforce the solid waste management system that should have been developed by the SA at the preparation stages -Maintain good operation and maintenance of market latrines Water Supply Sources pollution During design -Hygienic conditions around public collection points by SFD/PWP -Health: Vector breeding sites; -Land use: Disputes about designed project site paving at least 1 m2 apron concrete slab under the water taps with proper drainage and fencing. -Discuss the planned site with landowners to Environmental Specialist And Local NGOs
+Operation -Enforce the solid waste management system that should have been developed by the SA at the preparation stages -Maintain good operation and maintenance of market latrines Wotor Supply sources pollution -Hygienic conditions SED/DW/D Water Supply During design -Health: Vector breeding sites; -Land use: Disputes about designed project site around public collection points by paving at least 1 m2 apron concrete slab under the water taps with proper drainage and fencing. -Discuss the planned site with landowners to SFD/PWP Environmental Specialist And Local NGOs